 to break them up.
 They will appear to dissolve in the oil.
 Toss in the eggplant and cook until golden on all sides, about 3 minutes per side.
 Remove the eggplant from the oil and drain

 Pour the excess oil from the pan and discard.
 Add 1/2 cup of the remaining olive oil to the pan and heat over a medium flame.
 Toss in the onion

 and chili flakes and saute until the onion is translucent, about 3 minutes.
 Hand-crush the tomatoes into the pan and stir well.
 Bring to a simmer

 for 10 minutes and then return the eggplant to the pan.

 , and pine nuts to the pan, stir well, and sprinkle with the sugar and vinegar.
 Pour in the tomato sauce

 and stir; taste and then season with sea salt and freshly ground black pepper.
 Cover and simmer until ready to serve.

 in the remaining 1/4 cup olive oil, lemon juice

-, and basil.
+.
 Marinate in the refrigerator for 20 minutes.